SEND Information

 • To contribute to happiness and wellbeing in all areas of school life.

-Supporting SEND students at St. Wilfrid’s College:
+Supporting SEND Pupils at St Wilfrid’s College:

 We offer in-class support with a team of highly dedicated Learning Support Assistants.

-The Learning Support Teams’ work includes:
+The Learning Support Team’s work includes:

 • Providing focused in-class support/tuition/mentoring as far as resources will allow.